 - Challenge focus areas are not required, and they do not contribute to a student's grade.
 Rather, they allow students to go above and beyond, or prepare for standardized tests.

-As a parent/guardian, you can see whether your child is on track, or on-pace, to complete and pass all power focus areas on the This Year section.
+As a parent/guardian, you can see whether your child is on track, or on-pace, to complete and pass all power focus areas on the Year section.

-Note: If a student hasn’t yet passed all power focus areas to the left of the pacing line shown on the This Year section, they’ll be shown as having an incomplete grade.
+Note: If a student hasn’t yet passed all power focus areas to the left of the pacing line shown on the Year section, they’ll be shown as having an incomplete grade.
 The grade shown will represent the percentage of power focus areas that students have completed based on the pacing line.